-Academic Deficiency as recommended bv KDE) ---------------------------- ---------------- ---- ------
+Academic Deficiency (as recommended by KD) cademic Deficiency as recommended b v KDE) -- -------------------- ------------------ --------

 Courses Per Semester Number of Courses Student Would

 Need to Pass to be Compliant

 4 3

 5 4

 6 4

 7 5

 8 6

 KDE collaborated with the Transportation Cabinet to create the Student Reporting Portal to allow for electronic communication between schools and the Division of Driver Licensing.
 This is a secure portal that limits access to only registered, authorized users.
 One person from each school district has been selected by the superintendent as the district contact for implementation of the statute.
 The district contact can access information for each school in the district.
 Each school with at least one grade in the school from the 7th-12th grades can have up to three authorized users with access to the school's information and the portal.